roadsidemultimedia/Docs/customizing/customization-methods.md

 ### PageLines Customize Plugin ###

-The PageLines Customize plugin emulates a child theme and includes both `style.css` and `functions.php` files.
-With the addition of the `functions.php` file, you're able to use hooks and therefore, is a slightly more advanced than the DMS customization method.
+The Customize Plugin contains both `style.css` and `functions.php` files like a child theme, it also supports `style.less` and the use of hooks.
+However, the plugin doesn’t support the use of child sections.
+Localizations and language file options are added to this plugin.

 **Pros**